“Meet Laura, Queen of chaos, empress of darkness, also known as a lazy natural disaster on legs”.

 However I’m so much more than those major symptoms.

-And if you are one of those people in the world who feels entitled to give me an opinion on how other people should do, act, and live my life according to how you’re living yours or how they taught you to live yours, please remember first of all that I’m not like you and that I probably never ever wanted to be like you either, not even if I could choose to.
-Those days I wished to be normal were short lived and over and done with.
+And if you are one of those people in the world who feels entitled to give me an opinion on how I should act, behave and live my life according to how you’re living yours or how they taught you to live yours, please, remember that first of all, I’m not like you, and bear in mind that I probably never ever wanted to be like you either, not even if I could choose to.
+Those days I wished to be normal were short lived and are over and done with.